PLP-Database-Design/week-1-introduction-to-sql-Kemuma001/answers.md

       3. Flexibility
-                 The tabular structure allows for easy addition, deletion, or modification of data without significant changes to the database schema. v                 Relationships between tables can be dynamically created and updated as the system evolves.
+                 The tabular structure allows for easy addition, deletion, or modification of data without significant changes to the database schema.
+                  Relationships between tables can be dynamically created and updated as the system evolves.
       4. Scalability
                   Relational databases can handle large amounts of data and complex queries efficiently.
                   They are suitable for small systems as well as large-scale enterprise applications.
       5. Data Security
                     Relational databases allow fine-grained control of user permissions and access levels.
                      Features like GRANT and REVOKE commands ensure only authorized users can perform specific operations.